goldsborough/algs4/hash/README.md

 return x if x % 2 else x + 1
 ```

-Taking advantage of the fact that x % 2 returns 1 for odd numbers which evaluates to TRUE.
+Taking advantage of the fact that `x % 2` returns 1 for odd numbers which evaluates to `TRUE`.

 ## Separate-Chaining vs. Linear probing